 Butterfly the shrimp by slicing through the back of the shrimp.
 Cut deep about halfway through the shrimp.

-Dip shrimp in the egg wash and dredge the shrimp in the flour mixture.
-Fry the shrimp 3-4 minutes.
-Remove to a wire rack for cooling.
+Dip shrimp in the egg mixture and dredge the shrimp in the flour mixture.
+Place in hot oil and fry shrimp (i used a deep fryer) in batches 3-4 minutes.
+Repeat for any remaining shrimp.
+Shrimp should be a nice deep golden brown color.
+Remove to a wire rack for cooling/draining or a paper towel lined plate.

 Puree all the ingredients together in a blender.
 Place the puree in a saucepan and cook on low heat for 15 minutes.
 The sauce will reduce and thicken.
 Set aside.